 The installation of concrete pavers is fairly straightforward and hassle-free given the fact that it is uniform and can easily be cut.

-- More durable than poured concrete since it has undergone some processes.
+- More durable than poured concrete.

 - Needs high-maintenance in terms of sealing to prolong life.